 If maintenance is required to fix something in a room, inform the staff at the front desk of your residence hall.
-If the front desk is not staffed when the report needs to occur, visit one of the 24-hour desk locations listed above.
+If the front desk is not staffed when the report needs to occur, visit one of the 24-hour desk locations listed below.

-Printing, Copying, Faxing and Mailing/Shipping Services:
+Printing, Copying, Faxing and Mailing/Shipping Services

 For printing, copying or mail pickup and shipping, please visit one of the below:

 2480 Kittredge Loop Drive (north side of Kittredge Central building)

 510 30th Street (in the Village Center at Williams Village)